Taeseong-Han/ECGNoiseQuantification/README.md

 ## 🔍 Introduction

-This study introduces a diffusion-based framework for ECG noise quantification via reconstruction-based anomaly detection.
-The model learns to reconstruct clean ECG signals from potentially noisy inputs, with **reconstruction errors serving as proxies for noise levels**.
-This approach eliminates the need for explicit noise labels during inference.
+This study introduces a diffusion-based framework for ECG noise quantification using reconstruction-based anomaly detection.
+The model is trained solely on clean ECG signals, learning to reconstruct clean representations from potentially noisy inputs. **Reconstruction errors serve as a proxy for noise levels** without requiring explicit noise labels during inference.

-We utilize two complementary metrics tailored for specific evaluation purposes:

 - **Noise Quantification**: Peak Signal-to-Noise Ratio (**PSNR**), a robust metric for quantifying distortion in the time-frequency domain, is employed.
 PSNR is inversely proportional to noise levels:
   - **Lower PSNR** 📉💥 indicates **higher noise**.
   - **Higher PSNR** indicates **better signal quality**.

-- **Model Performance Evaluation**: Wasserstein-1 distance (**$W_1$**) compares reconstruction error distributions between clean and noise-labeled ECG segments.
-Unlike human-labeled classifications, which can be inconsistent, $W_1$ facilitates:
-  - Optimal architecture and sampling configuration selection.
-  - Identification and correction of mislabeled samples.
-  - Iterative refinement of the training dataset by filtering segments with low reconstruction errors.

 Our optimized model achieves robust noise quantification with only **three reverse diffusion steps**, ensuring efficient and scalable real-world applicability.